PDXChinese/pdxchinese.github.io/_pages/winterdrive.md

 Basic kitchen items: specifically pots, pans, cutlery, dishes, and can openers.

-Baby and toddler clothing,diapers, baby wipes,blankets,car seats (new), strollers, and maternity clothes.
+Baby and toddler clothing, diapers, baby wipes, blankets, car seats (new), strollers, and maternity clothes.

 Holiday gifts and gift cards for children living in our alcohol- and drug-free family housing.